KryptionX/packer-ansible-debian12/README.md

 #### The `fish_greeting.fish` file is used to display the message of the day (MOTD) when opening a new Fish shell.

 #### The `config.fish.j2` file is a Jinja2 template for the Fish shell configuration file.
 It sets up various aliases and other configurations.

+#### The `motd.txt` file is custom ASCII art that will show on every SSH login.
+Please customise it before deploying or remove it as desired.